-Initially we are introducing the following ranges on our site: Pendragon and ‘Early’ Dixon figures, in addition to these we have the rights to QT, Amazon, and some SKT figures.
-Our aim is to bring these additional brands back to the market in the coming months.
+Initially we launched the Pendragon and ‘Early’ Dixon figures, in addition to these we have the rights to QT, Amazon, and some SKT figures.
+Our aim is to bring all of these additional brands back to the market in the coming months.

 For the Dungeon Delvers amongst you we have Pendragon with Wizards, Monsters, treasure packs and Dwarves.
 The Early Dixon Range brings more Dwarves (& some Elves) and starts our historical ranges, with Chinese, Arab, Vikings, Medieval, Renaissance (including Flodden), Mongols, Moghuls, Huns, Avars, Pechenegs and baggage animals.

-In short order, we will be releasing our animals range, which are good for baggage, dinosaurs (remember Ms. Welch?), QT, ‘Multipart 25’ range, which includes even more Dwarves and fills in many of the gaps in the Renaissance and Ancient periods.
-Finally, we move into the area of Pulp Action with our Zombies, the Santa Claus gang and the infamous Amazon Miniatures ‘Guns and Girls’.
+We will have released our animals range, which are good for baggage, dinosaurs (remember Ms. Welch?), a large part of the QT ‘Multipart 25’ range, which includes even more Dwarves and fills in many of the gaps in the Renaissance and Ancient periods.
+We have also moved into the area of Pulp Action with the release of the Santa Claws gang range at the end of 2018.

 New releases will be posted in our newsletter as well as on Twitter, Facebook and our Blog.

 Amazon Miniatures brought together a number of previously out of production brands and then went on to produce their own ranges.
 There were some historicals such as Chinese Han and Tang, Border Reivers and some WWII, however their Pulp ranges of Guns and Girls and various street gangs undoubtedly got the most attention (good and bad!).
 But finally it was the animals: African animals, farm animals, prehistoric animals which made them the essential accessories for almost every wargamer.